shanemcw/homebridge-amazondash-MAC/README.md

 ```
 iwconfig
 ```
-Test airodump stand-alone with the wifi monitoring interface name (`wlan0` is for example only).
-Confirm sudo executes with no password prompt.
+Test `airodump-ng` stand-alone with the wifi monitoring interface name (`wlan0` is for example only).
 ```
 sudo airodump-ng wlan0
 ```
-## About airodump-ng: Installing and Permitting
-airodump-ng was created for packet capturing of raw 802.11 frames as a component of the aircrack-ng suite of tools supporting WiFi network security assessment.
-This plugin uses airodump-ng's ability to report on visible MAC addresses and converts the Dash button's exposure of its MAC address on button press as a Homekit button single-press.
+Installing and Permitting `airodump-ng` for the Homebridge User `airodump-ng` was created for packet capturing of raw 802.11 frames as a component of the `aircrack-ng` suite of tools supporting WiFi network security assessment.
+This plugin uses `airodump-ng`'s ability to report on visible MAC addresses and converts the Dash button's exposure of its MAC address on button press as a Homekit button single-press.

 * [Ubuntu Man Page for airodump-ng](http://manpages.ubuntu.com/manpages/xenial/man8/airodump-ng.8.html)
 * [aircrack-ng.org](https://www.aircrack-ng.org/doku.php?id=airodump-ng)

-### Installing airodump-ng (example)
+### Installing `airodump-ng` (example)
 ```
 sudo apt-get install aircrack-ng
 ```
-### Permit Homebridge to run airodump-ng via sudo without a password
+### Permit Homebridge to run `airodump-ng` via `sudo` without a password
-If airodump-ng is not (yet) permitted to run by homebridge via sudo without a password prompt, you will see the log entry on restarting Homebridge:
+If `airodump-ng` is not (yet) permitted to run by Homebridge via `sudo` without a password prompt, you will see this log entry on restarting Homebridge:
 ```
 [AmazonDash-MAC] airodump-ng ended, code 1
 ```